pragya-jain-00/Timed-Quiz/README.md

 ## Features

 - Interactive quiz with instant feedback.
-- Questions related to our college's history or courses.
+- Questions related to my college's history or courses.
 - CSS animations for enhanced user experience.
 - Responsive design suitable for various devices.
 - Option to restart the quiz at the end.
+- Timer

 ## Requirements